-Adding products’ weights is mandatory for the app to display shipping rates.
-When all the products are identical in weight it is possible to provide a common weight at one place that applies to all the products.
+Adding products’ weights is mandatory for the app to display accurate shipping rates.
+When all the products are identical in weight it is possible to provide a common weight in one place that applies to all the products.
 However, when the products are not identical in weight, it is required that the weights are configured individually for each of the products to get accurate results.

 The next step is to add the dimensions of the products.
 Although adding dimensions of products is not mandatory to get the shipping rates, in the case of some products, where the actual weight and the size of the product are not proportional, it is required to configure the dimensions.

 For eg: In the case of handbags, the total weight might not exceed 0.5 Kg but based on the size of the handbag FedEx may charge more than 1Kg.
 This happens because the dimensional weight exceeds the actual weight and FedEx considers whichever is higher.
 Therefore, adding the dimensions in the app in such cases becomes important.

 Adding FedEx services and Customizing the shipping rates